harumuki/thorsten-hans.com/_posts/2018-05-11-integrating-azure-keyvault-with-azure-container-services.md

 ```

-Now, issue an `HTTP GET` request to `http://localhost:8080/api/values` and you should receive the value you’ve persisted in Azure Key Vault previously.
-If you’ve installed `curl` on your machine, you can issue the request using the terminal, just invoke:
+Now, issue an `HTTP GET` request to `http://localhost:8080/api/values` and you should receive the value you've persisted in Azure Key Vault previously.
+If you've installed `curl` on your machine, you can issue the request using the terminal, just invoke:

 ```bash
 curl http://localhost:8080/api/values